green-coding-solutions/eco-ci-energy-estimation/README.md

 ## Usage

-When you use the eco-ci energy estimator, you must call it with one of three tasks:
+When you use the eco-ci energy estimator, you must call it with one of three tasks: `start-measurement`, `get-measurement`, `display-results`.
+Call `start-measurement` once to initialize the action, `get-measurement` at each point you want to make a spot measurement, and `display-results` at the end send output to your GITHUB_STEP_SUMMARY.

+### Detailed information on the tasks:
 - `start-measurement` - Initialize the action starts the measurement.
-THis must be called, and only once per job.
+This must be called, and only once per job.
+    - We use an ascii charting library written in go (https://github.com/guptarohit/asciigraph).
+For github hosted runners their images come with go so we do not install it.
+If you are using a private runner instance however, your machine may not have go installed, and this will not work.
+As we want to minimize what we install on private runner machines to not intefere with your setup, we will not install go.
+Therefore, you will need to call this step with the `display-graph` flag set to false, and that will skip the installation of this go library.
 - `get-measurement` - Measures the energy at this point in time since either the start-measurement or last get-measurement action call.
     - This can optionally take a 'label' parameter that will be used as a label for the measurement
     - It also optionally takes a 'branch' parameter.
 This uses the `{{ github.ref_name }}` by default to identify the exact workflow run this energy measurement belongs to, but in case your CI runs against a different branch than what {{ github.ref_name }} gives you, you can set it here.